Module#constants(false) should not use a hashtable internally

 6.01 real 4.90 user 1.08 sys 6.02 real 4.90 user 1.09 sys 5.95 real 4.86 user 1.07 sys 5.97 real 4.86 user 1.07 sys 6.00 real 4.88 user 1.09 sys

-#1 Updated by Charlie Somerville almost 3 years ago
+#1 Updated by Charlie Somerville about 3 years ago

 - Status changed from Open to Closed

 - % Done changed from 0 to 100

 This issue was solved with changeset r43956.